hydroper/as3parser/docs/getting-started.md

 ## ASDoc

-The parser attaches ASDoc tags to supported elements and splits tags beforehand, maintaining indentation of code blocks in an adequate way.
+The parser attaches ASDoc comments to supported elements and recognizes tags beforehand, maintaining indentation of code blocks.

 * Fields from record type expressions can contain an ASDoc comment
 * Meta data can contain an ASDoc comment
 * Annotatable directives can contain an ASDoc comment
+* Package definitions can contain an ASDoc comment

 ## Building your own verifier